Watson and Clemson dethrone top-ranked Tide, 35-31

 On the next play, Hurts broke free from a collapsing pocket and weaved his way through defenders for a 30-yard touchdown run to make it 31-28 with 2:07 left.

 A pass interference on Alabama made it first-and-goal at the 2 with six seconds left.
-Time for one more play to avoid a tying kick and potential overtime.
-Renfrow slipped away from the defense at the goal line and was alone for an easy toss.
+Time for one more play to avoid a game-tying kick and potential overtime.
+Renfrow slipped away from the defense at the goal line with the help of some traffic created by his teammates — or maybe it was an illegal pick? — and was alone for an easy toss.
 It was the walk-on receiver's second TD catch of the night, adding to the two he had last season against Alabama.

 The Tigers had snapped Alabama's 26-game winning streak and beaten a No. 1 team for the first time ever.